-Not due Within 365 days More than 365 days Default Rate 0% 0% 100%
+Not due Within 365 days More than 365 days Default Rate 0% 0% 100% balance sheet presentation for various financial instruments is described below:

 Provision is made for receivables where recovery is considered doubtful irrespective of due date.
 Where an amount is outstanding for more than 365 days the Company usually provides for the same unless there is clear visibility of recovery.